eloquent/phony/doc/index.md

 [`anyOrder()`](#facade.anyOrder), there are also [`inOrderSequence()`](#facade.inOrderSequence) and
-[`anyOrderSequence()`](#facade.anyOrderSequence) variants that accept any array or traversable containing [verification results].
+[`anyOrderSequence()`](#facade.anyOrderSequence) variants that accept any array or iterable containing [verification results].
 These variants can be used when the number of events to verify is dynamic:

 ```php
 $calledEvents = [];